MatthewCash/forza-presence/README.md

         - Forza Horizon 4 `9924`
         - Forza Horizon 5 `9925`
 4. If you are using Forza from the Windows Store follow the instructions in [Network Isolation](#network-isolation)
-5. Run the program with `ts-node main.ts`
+5. Run the program with `npm run start`

 ## Network Isolation